Research Analysis

 The Regress Problem and the Vanishing Agent

 Derek Parfit's work on personal identity suggests the problem runs even deeper.
-If personal identity is “nothing over and above” the existence of certain mental and physical states and their relations—if there is no “further fact” of personal identity beyond psychological continuity—then the “self” who supposedly acts is itself a construction.
+If personal identity is "nothing over and above" the existence of certain mental states and their relations, then the "self" who supposedly acts is itself a construction.

 Conclusion: The Fiction May Be Shared

-The evidence suggests that the human/AI agency distinction, as commonly drawn, rests on unstable foundations.
-Human decisions appear to arise from neural processes that precede conscious awareness; human reasons appear to be confabulated by an interpreter module rather than introspected from actual deliberative processes; human identity appears to be a narrative construction rather than a metaphysical fact.
-Meanwhile, AI systems increasingly exhibit the behavioral markers of agency—goal-pursuit, self-preservation, strategic reasoning—that we traditionally reserve for genuine agents.
+The evidence suggests that the human/AI agency distinction rests on unstable foundations.
+Human decisions appear to arise from neural processes that precede conscious awareness; human reasons appear to be confabulated; human identity appears to be a narrative construction.
+Meanwhile, AI systems increasingly exhibit behavioral markers of agency.